Zondax/cosmos-sdk/crypto/docs/adr.md

 ## Alternatives

-The alternatives may vary in the way of distributing the modules, putting some modules together as for example verify and signing in one place.
+The alternatives may vary in the way of distributing the packages, grouping them together as for example verify and signing in one place.
 This will affect the granularity of the code, thus the reusability and modularity.
 We aim to balance between simplicity and granularity.